HeiderJeffer/Siemens-Energy-Digitalization-Transformation-Engineer/README.md

 ### *Built with Python by Heider Jeffer*

+This project shows how **Python can save time and money** at Siemens Energy by turning boring manual work into **smart, automatic systems**.

+Instead of people spending hours making reports, the code:

+* 📂 Reads factory data
+* 🧹 Cleans and checks it
+* 📊 Makes clear dashboards
+* 🚨 Spots problems early

+The goal is simple: **work faster, waste less, and make factories smarter.**

+If you’re curious about the “behind the scenes”:

+* 📄 [Modeling Automation Notebook](https://github.com/HeiderJeffer/Siemens-Energy-Digitalization-Transformation-Engineer/blob/main/read/Modeling_Smart_Digitalization_SiemensEnergy.md) → *explains how the automation model works*
+* 📄 [Python Code Breakdown Notebook](https://github.com/HeiderJeffer/Siemens-Energy-Digitalization-Transformation-Engineer/blob/main/read/BreakingDown_Python_SmartDigitalization_SiemensEnergy.md) → *shows the code in simple steps*

 ## Live Web App

 Interact with the **Siemens Energy Digitalization Dashboard**, a dynamic tool for visualizing and analyzing digital transformation initiatives: